tanviredu/Laravel_Eloquent/README.md

-# for production make the server.php index.php
+# for production rename the server.php to index.php